Combinatorial approach to the interpolation method and scaling limits in sparse random graphs: Proofs: Random regular graphs

-\textbf{Independent sets.} In this case $K=2$ and the only possibility is $K_1=K_2=1$.
-As in the previous section, $O^*$ again denote the set of nodes in $[N]$ which belong to \emph{every} largest independent set in $\G_0$.
+We now conduct model-dependent, case-by-case analysis. \textit{Independent sets.} In this case $K=2$, and the only possibility is \mbox{$K_1=K_2=1$}.
+As in the previous section, $O^*$ again denote the set of nodes in $[N]$ which belong to \textit{every} largest independent set in $\G_0$.
 Then in the case of creating graph $\G(N,T,t-1)$ from $\G_0$, the newly added edge $e$ decreases $H$ by one if both ends of $e$ belong to $O^*$, and leaves it the same otherwise.
 The first event occurs with probability

 We now analyze the case of creating $\G(N,T,t)$.
-Conditioning on the event that $e$ was added to part $[N_jr]$, the value of $H$ decreases by one iff both ends of $e$ fall into $O^*\cap [N_j]$.
+Conditioning on the event that $e$ was added to part $[N_jr]$, the value of $H$ decreases by one if and only if both ends of $e$ fall into $O^*\cap[N_j]$.
 This occurs with probability

 Therefore, the value of $H$ decreases by one with probability